T356 Spring 2014 - Week 7

 Optical Disk - Many camcorders write video directly to optical disks.
 Sony's XD Cam is one example (E.g. BluRay).

-RAM-based (uses solid state memory) Now found on many consumer and professional camcorders.
+RAM-based (uses solid state memory) Now found in computers (SSD) and on consumer and professional camcorders.
 (Panasonic P2 cards, Compact Flash, Memory Stick, etc.)

 Cables and Connectors